 To be eligible for the Ed.S., a student must complete all requirements listed in the Graduation and General Degree Requirements section of this catalog along with the specific course requirements listed below.
 Students are required to receive at least a B- or above in all course work and must successfully complete a comprehensive examination.

 Students will complete the 15 semester hour professional core and complete one of the 21 semester hour options.
 Within the option, students will select an area of emphasis.
-The Curriculum and Diversity Studies Specialization is housed in the Department of Professional and Community Leadership.
-The Instructional Technology Specialization is housed in the Department of Engineering and Computer Technology.
+The Curriculum and Diversity Studies Specialization is housed in the Department of Research and Advanced Studies.
+The Instructional Technology Specialization is housed in the Department of Instructional and Performance Technology.

 Capstone experiences are tailored to the student's professional goals and may include internships such as EME6946, research design courses such as EME7938 or similar courses in the student's area of specialization.

 |EDF 6475||Qualitative Research I - Methods||3|

 |EDF 7685||Educational Foundations: A Philosophical and Multicultural Analysis||3|

 Students must complete one of the following emphases in the Curriculum and Diversity Studies Option: